PeterBrain/scripts/README.md

 # Scripts
-This is a collection of all my shell scripts
+This is a collection of all my shell scripts.

 &nbsp;